roeyherzel/theme-time-radio/README.md

 ## Objective

-Create a Podcast website for the show "Theme Time Radio Hour".
-The site will also act as a music library out of all the songs and artists that were played on.
+Create a Podcast website for the "Theme Time Radio Hour".
+The site will also act as a music library so users can navigate between episodes, artists and genres.